hiromaily/go-google-home/README.md

 # Sample for saying something in English with `debug` log.
 $ gh -msg "This displays debug log." -log 1

+# Sample for using specific IP address of Google Home.
+$ gh  -msg "It reaches to specific IP address." -addr "10.0.0.1:8009"

 # Sample for server mode.
 $ gh -server